Zetascrub/Coding-Trainer/README.md

 Fork or email me at Info@IronPhreak.com
 <br>Add your pull request, if it meets standards and adds functionality to the program they will be added.
  I welcome any suggestions and ideas

+ # What's stopping me just opening what I want without this app?

+ In truth, nothing.
+This isn't meant to restrict or change how you work, more so encourage.
+Chances are you will use this once and that's all.
+But if you want to have a slight help in automatically closing those games, then this might help.